SC Disaster Preparation

 b.
 Should already have non-perishable food to go (with can opener)

 c.
-Throw in some snacks, particularly energy bars
+Throw in some snacks, particularly energy bars - First aid kit

 a.
 Bandages and gauze in various sizes